Contact

 Step 3: Create the variants - Create at least two variants (A and B) of the elements you want to test.
 Make sure that the variants only differ in one element so that you can measure the effects of this one element in isolation.

-Step 4: Split visitors - Randomly assign visitors to your website to variants A and B. A common method is to use cookies to ensure that a visitor always sees the same variant during the test.
+Step 4: Split the visitors - Randomly assign the visitors to your website to variants A and B. A common method is to use cookies to ensure that a visitor always sees the same variant during the test.

 Step 5: Measure the results - Use analysis tools to measure the performance of the variants.
 Key figures such as conversion rate, click rate or dwell time can be used for this.